Data Warehousing and Business Intelligence

 It’s a van hire company called TopHire.
 It’s purely fictional of course.
 Their business system (HireBase) captures the rental information, including the customer information.
 HireBase has a fleet database where all vans are maintained.
 HireBase contains only 3 tables:

-1. Customer: contains 100 customers, e.g. name, data of birth, telephone number, etc. A column called CustomerId uniquely identify a customer.
+1. Customer: contains 100 customers, e.g. name, data of birth, telephone number, etc. A column called CustomerId uniquely identifies a customer.

 2. Van: contains 20 vans that Top Hire operates.
 It’s their fleet.
 Contains the registration number, engine size, van size, colour, year of manufacture.
 The unique identifier for each van is the registration number.